-This set also had 3 workshops, one for each portion of the corridor.
+This set also had three workshops, one for each portion of the corridor.
 Each workshop was comprised of two activities.
-For the first activity, participants were presented with a large map of the portion of the corridor on which the workshop was focused.- The map included comments from the Open House held the previous January.
+For the first activity, participants were presented with a large map of the portion of the corridor on which the workshop was focused.
+The map included comments from the Open House held the previous January.
 Participants were asked to assess the comments taking into account the Corridor Vision Guiding Principles, endorsed by the Citizen Task Force in 2008.
-(The Guiding Principles are presented in Section IV.A of this document.)
-For the second activity, participants were provided with another map on which proposed boundaries for the centers and segments concept were provided for review and comment.
-(The Center & Segment Concept is presented in Section IV.C. of this document.)
+For the second activity, participants were provided with another map on which proposed boundaries for the Centers and Segments Concept were provided for review and comment.

 There were over 800 individual comments made by the 22 small groups during the three workshops.
-Since the alignment had been determined, the comments were mostly focused on aspects of the Grant Road Ceorridor's community character and vitality.
+Since the alignment had been determined, the comments were mostly focused on aspects of Grant Road Corridor's community character and vitality.

-Landscape, Streetscape, and Water Harvesting: There was broad support for the proposed improvements with concerns expressed about the long-term maintenance of improvements, and the need to design landscaping with safety in mind.
+Landscape, Streetscape, and Water Harvesting: There was broad support for the proposed improvements with concerns expressed about the long-term maintenance of improvements and the need to design landscaping with safety in mind.

-Safety: Concerns about making improvements for pedestrians that-who walk along and that-who cross Grant Road.
+Safety: Concerns about making improvements for pedestrians who walk along and who cross Grant Road.
 There were also concerns about safety and crime expressed about certain locations along Grant Road.

-Neighborhood Character: There was much input provided around the issues of benefiting and protecting existing neighborhoods.
+Neighborhood Character: There was much input provided about the issues of benefiting and protecting existing neighborhoods.
 While the specific goals or emphasis changes from segment to segment and for some specific locations, the general themes were: